 Nowadays, the chlebíčky served in small eateries and cafes are getting pimped out with some really interesting combinations.
 If you’re happy to pay a bit more, you can indulge in tasty smoked salmon, potato salad, and prawns combos or imported hams and cold-cut meats from neighbouring countries.

-I love eating these tasty snacks all around this pretty little country.
+I love eating these tasty Slovakian snacks all around this pretty little country.
 I always look forward to my next visit to see what I can eat next.

-Zemiakové placky (potato pancakes)
+Zemiakové placky (Potato pancakes)

 by Katie Williams, Traveling Spud